 Utah is the 30th most populous and the 13th most extensive of the 50 states of the United States.
 It is in the western United States.
 The state attained statehood on January 4, 1896, becoming the 45th state to join the union.
 Its six bordering states are Arizona, Colorado, Idaho, Nevada, New Mexico, and Wyoming.
 Utah (nicknamed: Beehive State, Deseret) has 29 counties.
 The state’s capital is Salt Lake City.
+The abbreviation for Utah is UT.
 With these facts about Utah, let us learn more about its history, geography, economy, people, culture, nature and wildlife etc.

 1. Utah gets its name from the Native American tribe, Ute.
 The tribe has lived here for centuries, much before the first Europeans arrived in America.
 While traditionally the Ute tribe hunted, fished and gathered food, they also traded with other Native American tribes and with the Spanish.
 In fact, after they bought horses from the Spanish, the manner in which the tribe functioned changed dramatically.
 The state now has three tribal reservations.

 2. Archaeological evidence supports the fact that the Utah region has been inhabited by Native Americans for about 12,000 years.
 The archaeological ruins at Range Creek are an archaeologist and historian’s delight.
 The remains of dugout pit houses date back to over a millennium.
 It is the geographical location of the settlement that helped preserve the ancient site.
 Furthermore, the rancher who bought the land kept it a secret for half a century.

 3. In 1846, after the death of their religious leader and prophet, Latter Day Saints or Mormons began their journey from Illinois to Utah.
 Today, more than 60% of Utah residents are Mormons.
 This makes Utah, the only American state where most of the population belongs to the same church.